 When your application is approved, your business manager needs to access the Schools Targeted Portal to make the claim.

-To support remote and regional schools to participate in our courses, we offer an accommodation subsidy for Victorian government schools that are more than 100 kilometres from our North Melbourne building.
+To support remote and regional schools to participate in our courses, we offer an accommodation subsidy for Victorian government schools that are more than 100 kilometres from the workshop venue.
+The subsidy contributes to the cost of accommodation, breakfast, travel (public transport) and parking.
+Fuel is not an approved expense.

 It is the school or course participant's responsibility to book and pay for accommodation and travel, and then claim the subsidy after attending the course.